 Board of Regents charges the Intercollegiate Athletics Committee with the following:

-(a) Meet at least three times per academic year, coinciding with regular board meetings, and report at least annually to the entire board.
+(a) Meet at least three times per academic year and report at least annually to the entire board.

 (b) Consider university athletics programs and related matters, including:

 Audit and compliance with NCAA, Title IX, and other applicable laws, rules, and policies.

 The campus athletics budgets and student fees relating thereto.